Comparison

 Where Prova is different

-No DSL to learn, no rails to maintain
+No DSL to author or maintain

 Bottom line